 Cryptoeconomic research is still on for designing a better alternative for the proof of work consensus.
 Proof of stake is an alternative that is being developed to the current system with a number of improvements and variations.

 State channels is another application of cryptoeconomics where small set interactions are designed between users.
 This helps in overcoming one of the biggest disadvantages of blockchain, the cost.
 Designing smaller interaction sets ensures that the blockchain is made more efficient by moving some of the process, off-chain while maintaining the trust factor with the help of cryptoeconomic design.

 State channels can be used not just for payment transaction but for any update process.
 However, it can be easily explained in the context of a payment transaction.
 Consider that A and B want to conduct a number of transactions involving small payments.
 If A and B perform this via a blockchain, the cost involved increases with each transaction and also, the time taken to build the blocks increases.

 With the help of state channels, these small transactions can be conducted off-chain.
 A and B signs off the transactions in a way that it can be conducted on the blockchain but is not done so.
 When that is done, only the last transaction is updated on the blockchain.
-The safety of transaction is not compromised as both it is performed in the same format as can be done on a blockchain.
+The safety of a transaction is not compromised as it is performed in the same format as can be done on a blockchain.

-The cryptoeconomic technology has been viewed in the context of bitcoins or blockchain technology till now.
+The cryptoeconomic technology has been viewed in the context of Bitcoins or blockchain technology till now.
 It’s time to widen up the scope of this promising branch of technology and use its benefits outside the scope of the finance system.
 The world has a lot to benefit from if cryptoeconomics stays to bring about what it promises to do!